singh1114/best/_posts/2020-01-26-data-science-i-all-things-you-need-to-know-about-numpy.md

 Let's move to the jupyter notebook for the further discussions of numpy.

-In this jupyter notebook, we are going to creating `NumPy` vectors and matrices using different methods.
+In this jupyter notebook, we are going to create `NumPy` vectors and matrices using different methods.

 We are also going to talk about different basic methods that will play an important role while performing different tasks on data sets.